Welcome Hoosiers to INGunOwners.com.

 Where am I allowed to carry in Indiana?

-Assuming you have your LTCH...not schools (including churches with preschools), not most government buildings, not most Federal property, not most of Indy City Parks.
-Yes, you can carry in most state parks.
+Assuming you have your LTCH...not schools (including churches with preschools), not most Federal property.
+Yes, you can carry it in most state parks.

 A more specific list of where you can NOT carry: